soheilpalermo/car-sales-ml-project/README.md

 seaborn: For data visualization, especially for statistical plots.
 matplotlib: For basic plotting and visualizing model results.
 scikit-learn: For implementing machine learning models and preprocessing steps.
-joblib: For serializing and saving the best model for future use.

 You can install these dependencies with the following command:

 bash